code4me/4me-sdk-graphql-dotnet/README.md

 ```csharp
 DataList<Person> people = await client.Get(Query.Person.View(PeronsView.All));
 ```
-A views can only be used on the top level query.
+A view can only be used on the top level query.

 #### Nested queries and items per request
 ```csharp